TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/WLED/README.md

 ### 2D Configuration

-When using a matrix instead of a simple LED strip, configure the *2D Configuration* settings:
+When using a matrix instead of a simple LED strip, change the *2D Configuration* settings:

 <img src="images/wled_app_config_10.png" width="40%" height="40%" />

 Under *Strip or panel*, select *2D Matrix*, then click *Save*.

+> [!TIP]
+> If you daisy-chain more than one matrix panel, in the lower part of the page you can define the physical arrangement of these panels (i.e. horizontally or vertically).
+With just one panel, you don't need to bother.

 ### Security & Update

-Finally, navigate to the *Security & Update* section.
 Ensure you enable *Lock wireless (OTA) software updates* to prevent unauthorized firmware uploads.
 When this option is unchecked, others could potentially upload new firmware to your device:

 <img src="images/wled_app_config_13.png" width="40%" height="40%" />

 ## 4. Assembly

-Let’s connect the microcontroller to the LEDs.
+Let’s now connect the microcontroller to the LEDs.
 This process is straightforward and requires only three wires:

 <img src="images/wled_proj_simple_schematics.png" width="100%" height="100%" />